 Designing your off-grid cabin is the second key element of your off grid sustainability strategy.

 Your cabin design plans should be guided by the natural characteristics of your piece of land.
-These will include what type of foundation you will build, what materials you will use, and how many materials can be sourced on the property (for free).
+These will include what type of foundation you want to build, what materials you plan to use, and how many materials you can find for free, either on your land or from donors.

 If you don’t have a truck, you will have to hire one (or fit a tow hitch to your vehicle and hire a trailer).
 Negotiate with materials suppliers for lower delivery charges.